mhered/cpp_100daysofcode/code/Day067_01-06-23/Bitmap2Graph/README.md

 ##To do
 - [x] make image for Day067
-- [ ] simplify graph plot because always bidirectional
+- [x] simplify graph plot because always bidirectional.
+(Done on Day068)
 - [ ] refactor to make OOP

 # Tags